Matchstic/SuspendResume/README.md

+**Please note that I will no longer be uploading more source until I can find a relevant license that will allow me to share the source for educational purposes only, without allowing redistributing.
+So, there are a few bugs still in this code!
+I will though continue to upload the previous release in the Downloads section.**

 **What is this?**

 At it's heart, this tweak is designed to automatically lock an iPhone if it is put in a pocket without locking it first.
 However, it can also be used to lock the iPhone with a wave of your hand over the proximity sensor, to create a smart cover for iPhone, and many other uses.